oracle-livelabs/oci/faaas/perform-lcm-operations/perform-lcm-operations.md

 ![Refresh created](images/task1/created-refresh.png)
 7. Click on **Work Request** in the left-hand resources section to see the Refreshing environment work request created with 0% completed state. **Note**: Since this is a simulation of refresh.
 The job will be completed within minutes.
 In actual environments Refresh can take a few hours to complete.
 ![Created refresh work request](images/task1/refresh-work-request.png)
-8. Go back to the Refresh resource.
+8. Go back to the Refresh resource and refresh the page.
 Notice the Last refresh date is stamped in the header and status in the details is Succeeded.
 ![Refresh now succeeded](images/task1/refresh-succeeded.png)
 9. Go back to Work requests in the Resources section and notice the Operation Refreshing environment Status has changed to Succeeded and % Complete 100%
 ![Refresh now work request succeeded](images/task1/refresh-wr-succeeded.png)